 Their first market is "greening the motorsport industry" by offering their pure fuels to racing teams.

 But in the bigger picture, the petrol-from-air idea joins a legion of others that are trying to crack the far bigger problem of storing energy produced by renewable sources.

-Like the recently reported "liquid air" approach, Air Fuel Synthesis wants to use renewable energy which may come when there is no consumer demand for it.
+Like the recently reported Liquid air 'offers energy hope', Air Fuel Synthesis wants to use renewable energy which may come when there is no consumer demand for it.

 Mark Carpenter, research fellow at Cranfield University's Chemical Safety, Fuels and Environment Group, said that hydrocarbon fuels were "a very good way of storing energy" but that linking the process to renewable energy was the only way to make it tenable.

 "If they can get enough renewable, low-cost electricity, that's a big determinant," he told BBC News.
 "It could be a very clean and green way of producing hydrocarbon fuels."

 "But it'll be a minority player in terms of trying to meet global fuels demand - very, very small.